Efficient implementation of the Localized Orthogonal Decomposition method

 for two coarse basis functions $\Phi_i$ and $\Phi_j$.
 It is impossible to compute this entry without knowing both $\Qh(\Phi_i)$ and $\Qh(\Phi_j)$ at the same time.
 Consequently correctors must be stored so that they can communicate with each other.
 For the PG-LOD, system matrix entries are always of the structure

 which can be assembled (respectively updated) after a corrector $\Qh^{K}(\Phi_i)$ is computed.
-If desired, $\Qh^{K}(\Phi_i)$ can be immediately deleted after this.
-Consequently, the storage requirements are significantly lower for the Petrov-Galerkin version. $\\$ {\bf Trade-offs.} In comparison to (\ref{lod-problem-eq}), we observe that the PG-LOD system given by (\ref{pg-lod-problem-eq}) can no more be represented by a symmetric matrix, which formally excludes the usage of certain efficient algebraic solvers that rely on symmetry.
+If desired, $\Qh^{K}(\Phi_i)$ can be immediately deleted after this. {Global matrices such as the corrector matrix $\mathbf{Q}_h$ or the stiffness matrix $\mathbf{A}_h$ do neither have to be stored nor explicitly computed.
+Only a sparse global system matrix $\mathbf{A}_H^{\PG-\LOD}$ of size $N_H \times N_H$ is required.} Consequently, the storage requirements are significantly lower for the Petrov-Galerkin version. $\\$ {\bf Trade-offs.} In comparison to (\ref{lod-problem-eq}), we observe that the PG-LOD system given by (\ref{pg-lod-problem-eq}) can no more be represented by a symmetric matrix, which formally excludes the usage of certain efficient algebraic solvers that rely on symmetry.
 However, having a closer look, we see that the method only suffers from a mild loss of symmetry in the sense that the PG-LOD is still symmetric if there is no localization and that the lack of symmetry can be hence quantified by the exponential decay property.
 A symmetric approximation can be for instance obtained by using $\frac{1}{2}\mathbf{A}_H^{\PG-\LOD}+\frac{1}{2}(\mathbf{A}_H^{\PG-\LOD})^{\top}$ for the system matrix.
 The second trade-off is rather subtle.
 Theorem \ref{theorem-apriori-linear-pg} predicts a coercivity constant that can be disturbed by a term of order $\mathcal{O}(H^{rm})$.